Have a Great Idea? Get Worldwide Exposure!

 Finalists must prepare a 2-minute pitch to deliver to the judges and audience (including a demo, business model, etc.) Pro tip: Use your submission demo video as a draft for your finalist pitch, but don’t forget to demo your app!).

 You must make your app available for no charge to judges for evaluation during the judging periods.

 How to enter

-- Click “Register” to sign up for important challenge communications.
+- Click “Register” to sign up for important competition communications.

-- Visit the Resources page to learn about the some potential problem areas and available data/API resources
+- Visit the Resources page to learn about potential problem areas and available data/API resources.

 - Create your app!